Exchange rate regime: Intermediate rate regime

 A currency basket is a portfolio of selected currencies with different weightings.
 The currency basket peg is commonly used to minimize the risk of currency fluctuations.
-For example, Kuwait shifted the peg based on a currency basket consists of currencies of its major trade and financial partners.
+For example, Kuwait shifted the peg based on a currency basket that consists of currencies of its major trade and financial partners.

 Fixed exchange rate regime

 A fixed exchange rate regime, sometimes called a pegged exchange rate regime, is one in which a monetary authority pegs its currency's exchange rate to another currency, a basket of other currencies or to another measure of value (such as gold), and may allow the rate to fluctuate within a narrow range.
 To maintain the exchange rate within that range, a country's monetary authority usually needs to intervene in the foreign exchange market.
 A movement in the peg rate is called either revaluation or devaluation.